ECUdweber/thedanielweber/Angular2-Starter-Project.md

 <button type="button" (click)="incrementClicks()">Increment</button>
 ```

 Notice that we've also added some styling to our components.
 This way everything is self-contained in this module.
-If you include it elsewhere you won't have to worry about adding the style rules to a master css file, etc.
+You may also include a `templateUrl` and/or `styleUrls` properties instead to extract the template and style rules to an external file and link them here.

 Now we just need to update our `AppComponent` to include our new component:
 ```